DavOnGit/node-mongo-heroku-getting-started/README.md

 If you are following these articles as a tutorial then read this:
 - Follow the 'Getting started...' tutorial entirely but skip the last step ('Provision a database') because we will provide a MongoDB database via mLab.
-- Note in the first tutorial that the `/views` folder contain the `/pages` folder and the `/partials` folder, they both are used by [EJS](http://www.embeddedjs.com/) to compose pages that share same header, navbar, footers and so on...
+- Note in the first tutorial that the `/views` folder contain the `/pages` folder and the `/partials` folder, they both are used by [EJS](http://www.embeddedjs.com/) as templates to compose pages that share same header, navbar, footers and render server side content.
 - When you start the second tutorial remember to keep the same file structure inherited from the first one.
 This means that instead of create an `index.html` (that we already have but it is called `index.ejs` and is located in `/views/pages/index.ejs`) you have to create a second page called `/db` in `/views/pages/db.ejs` folder.

 This app is live here: [![Website](https://img.shields.io/website-up-down-green-red/https/hero-tut.herokuapp.com%2F.svg?maxAge=2592000)](https://hero-tut.herokuapp.com/)